OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 :::

 #### YAML source
-This step lets you to get your YAML from three different sources:
+This step lets you get your YAML from 3 different sources:

 * Git repository (default)
 * Package
 * Inline script